bishapa/Windows-Event-Log-Analysis/README.md

-Processes log files to analyze event IDs, counting how many times each event ID appears.
+This is a script that processes log files to analyze event IDs, counting how many times each event ID appears.
 It then visualizes the results using a bar graph.